oat-sa/taohub-articles/forge/Bt26tag2.md

 Benchmarks
 ----------

-Our benchmarks were achieved using a topology on our network as such:\
+Our benchmarks were achieved using a topology on our network as such:<br/>

 - One load balancer appliance (Varnish)\
 - Two desktop computers acting as application servers with php-fpm (one high end with 8 cores-SSD, one mid end 4 cores)\
 - One redis server . (a low end computer)